Nexmean/caskey.nvim/README.md

 {
   "Nexmean/caskey.nvim",
   dependencies = {
-    "folke/which-key", -- optional, only if you want whick-key integration },
+    "folke/which-key", -- optional, only if you want which-key integration },
 }
 ```